 Environmental, Social & Governance (ESG) Policy

-In the last 12 months, the Board of Urban Logistics has discussed extensively the REIT’s ESG policy, in the context of a plc that acquires, owns, develops and disposes of real estate assets, but where management of the business is entirely contracted to an external manager.
+The Board of Urban Logistics has discussed extensively the REIT’s ESG policy, in the context of a plc that acquires, owns, develops and disposes of real estate assets, but where management of the business is entirely contracted to an external manager.
 Our investment focus is on ‘last mile logistics’, delivered through small to medium-sized, logistics-oriented industrial CRE.
-Management of the company and its assets is externalised, in the hands of PCP2 Ltd. This business model brings clarity, and also means we work in partnership with PCP2 Ltd to put suitable policies and controls in place to influence the environmental and societal impact of our assets.
+Management of the company and its assets is externalised, with Investment Advice provided by Logistics Asset Management LLP.
+This business model brings clarity, and also means we work in partnership with Logistics Asset Management LLP to put suitable policies and controls in place to influence the environmental and societal impact of our assets.

 Urban Logistics is committed to creating lasting value in our business.
 The way we consider and assess value includes: